tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Shorten labels for HKDF-Expand-Label so that we can fit within one compression block (*).

+- Define how RFC 7250 works (*).

+- Re-enable post-handshake client authentication even when you do PSK (this was just editor error).

+- Remove cert_type and user_mapping, which don't work on TLS 1.3 anyway.

 draft-19

 - Hash context_value input to Exporters (*)